Frank Duff: Early career

-In 1916, Duff published his first pamphlet, Can we be Saints?.
-In it, he expressed the conviction that all, without exception, are called to be saints, and that through Christian faith, all have the means necessary.
+In 1916, Duff published his first pamphlet, Can we be Saints? where he expressed the conviction that all are called to be saints without exception, and that through Christian faith, all have the means necessary.

-In 1918 a friend gifted Duff a copy of True Devotion to Mary by the seventeenth-century French cleric Louis de Montfort, which influenced his views on Mary.
+In 1918, a friend gifted Duff a copy of the book True Devotion to Mary by the seventeenth-century French cleric Louis de Montfort, which influenced his views on Mary.
 Duff was additionally influenced by the writings of John Henry Newman.

-He briefly acted as private secretary to Michael Collins, the chairman of the Provisional Government and the commander-in-chief of the National Army.
+He briefly acted as private secretary to Michael Collins, then-Chairman of the Provisional Government and commander-in-chief of the National Army.
 In 1924, he was transferred to the Department of Finance.